hellange/arduino/README.md

 Based on weatherstation2 as starting point for next generation.
 Status is presented at  http://weatherhelge.wordpress.com/.

 lcd_capacitive_multitouch:
-Testing capacitive multitouch on a 7" LCD
+Arduino and 7" LCD display with capacitive multitouch panel (ER-TFTM070-5) from EastRising (bought from buydisplay.com)

 capacitive_7in_panel:
-Standalone 7" capacitive multitouch panel from EastRising/BuyDisplay (ER-TPC070-6)
+Arduino and standalone 7" capacitive multitouch panel (ER-TPC070-6) from EastRising (bought from buydisplay.com)

 gameduino_test:
-testing Gameduino2
+Simple Gameduino2 test

 colortest:
 Creates color bars on LCD display.
 Shall be used to determine quality differences between LCDs.